luchoPenafiel/luchiPenafiel/README.md

 👉 I'm a Frontend Developer with focus on performance, accessibility and great visual experiences.

-👉 I'm currently studying JS Algorithms & Data Strucures, and Vue.js.
+👉 Currently, I'm looking for improve my skills as React Native developer.

 ### My main stack:
 - React